Rokinon 14mm F/2.8 Lens for Astrophotography

-It’s worth noting, that this image was taken using a crop-sensor DSLR, which effectively produces a field of view similar to a 21mm lens would on a full frame camera.
-So, the quality of the stars at the edges of a full-frame image are the true test of this lens.
+It’s worth noting, that this image was taken using a crop-sensor DSLR, which effectively produces a field of view similar to a 21mm lens would on a full-frame camera (such as the Canon EOS Ra).
+So, the quality of the stars at the edges of a full-frame image is the true test of this lens.
 I expect that they would be less sharp and coma would begin to really kick in.

 If your images demand sharp stars without a hint of chromatic aberration or coma, perhaps the Canon EF 14mm f/2.8L II USM at 6x the price is a better fit for you.